joesingo/jasmin-arc-py/doc/source/index.rst

 .. note::

-   You do not need to worry about the actual path to the session directory, as the current working directory will be set to corerctly when your jobs are running.
+   You do not need to worry about the actual path to the session directory, as the current working directory will be set to corectlyy when your jobs run.

-Any files written to this directory can be retreived with `ArcInterface.save_job_outputs`.
+Any files written to this directory can be retrieved with `ArcInterface.save_job_outputs`.
 The directory structure of the session directory is preserved, so your jobs can create sub-directories and files within them if required.